David Linde: Recognition

-Throughout his career Linde has been recognized with numerous awards including The Will Rogers Motion Picture Pioneer of the Year, General Electric’s chairman’s Award for Performance Turnaround, the Anti-Defamation League’s Distinguished Entertainment Industry Award, the 21st Israel Film Festival – Visionary Award, New York Magazine: Best Of The Industry Award, the Gotham Award For Distinguished Achievement, the EmPOWerment Award at Variety’s Power of Women event, among others.
+Throughout his career Linde has been recognized with numerous awards including The Will Rogers Motion Picture Pioneer of the Year, General Electric's chairman's Award for Performance Turnaround, the Anti-Defamation League's Distinguished Entertainment Industry Award, the 21st Israel Film Festival – Visionary Award, New York Magazine: Best Of The Industry Award, the Gotham Award For Distinguished Achievement, the EmPOWerment Award at Variety's Power of Women event, among others.
 In 2020, Linde received an honorary degree from Swarthmore College.
-Linde serves on the Academy of Motion Picture Arts and Sciences’ Board of Governors, on Film Independent's Board of Directors, and on American Film Institute's Board of Trustees.
+Linde served two terms on the Academy of Motion Picture Arts and Sciences’ Board of Governors and as a Treasurer, its Museum Foundation Board of Trustees, and the Academy Foundation Board of Trustees.
+He serves on the Board of Directors of the British Academy of Film And Television Arts (North America), Film Independent's Board of Directors, American Film Institute's Board of Trustees, and the advisory council of Brooklyn College's Feirstein Graduate School of Cinema.

 Personal life

 Linde is married to Felicia Rosenfeld.